SAP-samples/partner-reference-application/Tutorials/34a-S4HC-Integration.md

 Reuse functions specific to SAP S/4HANA Cloud Public Edition are defined in a separate file.

 1. Create a file with the path */srv/poetryslam/connector/connectorS4HC.js*.
-2. Copy the SAP S/4HANA Cloud Public Edition related functions in the file [*connectorS4HC.js*](../../../tree/main-multi-tenant-features/srv/poetryslam/connector/connectorS4HC.js) into your project.
+2. Copy the project related functions of the file [*connectorS4HC.js*](../../../tree/main-multi-tenant-features/srv/poetryslam/connector/connectorS4HC.js) into the newly created file.
 The file contains functions to delegate OData requests to SAP S/4HANA Cloud Public Edition, to read SAP S/4HANA Cloud Public Edition project data, and to assemble an OData payload to create SAP S/4HANA Cloud Public Edition projects.

     > Note: This file contains a function ```insertRemoteProjectData()```.
 This function creates a project purchase order in SAP S/4HANA Cloud Public Edition by creating an entity directly using the external imported service and the external entity model.
 It does *not* use the projection as modeled in the *PoetrySlamService*.
 This is intentional: The projection is used for fields shown in the Fiori Elements UI (read-only) or updates of individual fields.
 More complex write scenarios, including create scenarios, should directly call the external imported services.
 This avoids data type validations by CAP, leaving the validations to the external service.
 It also avoids a remodeling of all fields and compositions required for creation in the projection.